Nondiscrimination Notice and Access to Communication Services

 - For Treatment.
 We may use or disclose health information to aid in your treatment or the coordination of your care.
 For example, we may disclose information to your physicians or hospitals to help them provide medical care to you.

 - For Health Care Operations.
 We may use or disclose health information as necessary to operate and manage our business activities related to providing and managing your health care.
 For example, we might analyze data to determine how we can improve our services.
+We may also de-identify health information in accordance with applicable laws.
+After that information is de-identified, it is no longer subject to this notice and we may use it for any lawful purpose.

 - To Provide You Information on Health Related Programs or Products such as alternative medical treatments and programs or about health-related products and services, subject to limits imposed by law.